 Three miles into the run the group does come to a halt, if only momentarily.
 Within sight of St. Jude Children’s Research Hospital, they pose for a selfie and turn around for the return leg.

-Then comes his biggest fitness test to date: running the full St. Jude Memphis Marathon in December.
+Now comes his biggest fitness test to date: running the full St. Jude Memphis Marathon on December 7.

 “It will happen,” he says.